tanzimamin2/kickstarter-analysis/README.md

 #### Limitations of the dataset

-One big limitation specially while finding the “Theater outcome based on launch date”, was that all the months have different number of campaigns.
-Some months have a lower number of successful campaigns, this can mean that the total campaigns that month is less than other months.
+One limitation while finding the “Theater outcome based on launch date”, was that all the months had different number of campaigns.
+Some months had more campaigns then others, as such had a higher success rate then other months with lower campaign numbers.
 If all the months had the same total number of campaigns, the comparision would be more accurate.

 ### Additional Recommendations